eformat/openshift-virt-labs/README.md

 * **[Utilising pod networking for VM's](https://github.com/RHFieldProductManagement/openshift-virt-labs/blob/rhpds/docs/workshop/content/masquerade.md)**
 * **[Using the OpenShift Web Console with OpenShift Virtualization](https://github.com/RHFieldProductManagement/openshift-virt-labs/blob/rhpds/docs/workshop/content/console.md)**

 As mentioned above, the entire environment is deployed within infrastructure hosted by Packet Cloud.
-This means you can easily deploy the lab, follow some simple setup instructions, and you will have your own OpenShift cluster to work on with full admin access.
+This means you can easily deploy the lab, follow some simple setup instructions, and you will have your own bare-metal OpenShift cluster to work on, with full admin access.

 The deployment is visualised as follows: